mulkieran/justbases/doc/usage.rst

 Note that the number after the underscore represents the base, and the digits within square brackets represent the repeating portion of the number.
-Individual digits, in a decimal representation, are separated by ':''s.
+Individual digits in a decimal representation require a separator, here a ':'.
 This approach supports arbitrary bases.

 The Radix constructor validates and canonicalizes the Radix.
 Validation ensures that the digits are within the appropriate range